yingxuanz-11/computing-work-3/README.md

-mdm sim
+mdm sim -
 she's a mom
 helps with all our things
-cares for all us bings :D
+cares for all us things :D